59-0. 49-0. 48-0. Those were some halftime scores across college football on Saturday

+Grambling State coach Mickey Joseph knew what was coming.
+He knew his team faced a tall order at No. 1 Ohio State.

+Oh, he was right.
+And he wasn't alone in what he was feeling Saturday.

-These were halftime — yes, halftime — scores from Saturday afternoon: Minnesota led Northwestern State 59-0, Florida State led East Texas A&M 49-0 and Texas Tech led Kent State 48-0.
+There were plenty of one-sided scores across college football in Week 2.
+These were halftime — yes, halftime — scores from Saturday: Minnesota led Northwestern State 59-0, Florida State led East Texas A&M 49-0 and Texas Tech led Kent State 48-0.

+As for Grambling State, well, it lost 70-0 to the defending national champion.

+“It's no secret,” Ohio State coach Ryan Day said afterward.
+“This was not a matchup game.”

 “The score is what it is,” Northwestern State coach Blaine McCorkle said.
 “You play these games, and sometimes these things get sideways in a hurry, but we didn’t do anything to help ourselves."

-A couple other routs by halftime Saturday: No. 22 Tennessee led East Tennessee State 48-7 and No. 6 Oregon was rolling past Oklahoma State 41-3.
+Other routs by halftime Saturday: No. 22 Tennessee led East Tennessee State 48-7 on its way to a 72-17 victory, Florida Atlantic jumped out to a 39-0 intermission lead over Florida A&M, and No. 6 Oregon led Oklahoma State 41-3 before going on to win 69-3 — and that was with the Ducks not even scoring in the fourth quarter.

-It seemed clear looking at the schedule this week that there was the potential for one-sided scores.
-Case in point: No. 1 Ohio State facing Football Championship Subdivision member Grambling State.

-Among those who were bracing for that game to be one-sided: Mickey Joseph, the Grambling State coach.
-So, he probably wasn't too surprised when Ohio State took a 35-0 lead at the half.
+“It's fun to win,” Oregon coach Dan Lanning said.
+“Tight games are a little bit more exhilarating.”

+Added Oklahoma State coach Mike Gundy, after the worst loss of his tenure at the school — which came days after he raised eyebrows by discussing the NIL investment disparity between the programs: “Sometimes, you're going to play people that have the ability to run away from you.”

 “Not the way we wanted to start. ...
 Proud of the resolve of the team and responding the way they did in the second half,” Kent State interim coach Mark Carney said.